-University of Washington Tacoma full-time undergraduate students who are of junior or senior standing.
+Eligibility: University of Washington Tacoma full-time undergraduate students.
 Familiarity with human-centered design/design thinking is useful, but not required (training sessions are available to awardees).

 Submit weekly logs as well as a final report and/or slide deck on the projects undertaken